linyife/linyife.github.io/index.md

  I am also pursuing a double degree in **Energy and Environmental Systems Engineering (B.Eng.)** at the [**College of Engineering**]([Welcome to College of Engineering - Peking University](https://en.coe.pku.edu.cn/)), **Peking University**.<br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at yflin [at] stu.pku.end.cn
+Feel free to reach out to me at yflin [at] stu.pku.end.cn<br>

 **<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.
 If you have any information, please contact me.
-Thank you!</font>**
+Thank you!</font>**<br>

 ---